mathworks/toolboxdesign/MEX.md

 ```
  ### Additional Notes
  * **Why put the MEX functions within a private folder?** By putting it in a [private](https://www.mathworks.com/help/matlab/matlab_prog/private-functions.html) folder, you restrict your users from calling the MEX function directly.
 Even minor errors in a MEX function will crash MATLAB, especially if they receive unexpected inputs.
 By limiting access to MEX functions to a MATLAB function that you control, you ensure that only what you expect will be passed as input to the MEX function, preventing errors from unexpected or unhandled inputs.
  * **Out of process MEX host** We recommend [Out-of-Process Execution of C++ MEX Functions](https://www.mathworks.com/help/matlab/matlab_external/out-of-process-execution-of-c-mex-functions.html).
-This isolates the MATLAB process from crashes in you C++ MEX function and allows you to use some third-party libraries that are not compatible with MATLAB.
-Use the [mexhost](https://www.mathworks.com/help/matlab/ref/mexhost.html) command to do this.
+This prevents coding errors in your C++ MEX function from crashing MATLAB and allows you to use some third-party libraries that are not compatible with MATLAB.
+Use the [mexhost](https://www.mathworks.com/help/matlab/ref/mexhost.html) command.
 Note that `mexhost` is only supported for C++ MEX functions.
  * **Using git** In git source control systems, we recommend that you do not keep compiled MEX functions under version control, as they are derived files.
 Add `*.mex*` to your `.gitignore` file.
 This is part of the [standard .gitignore file](https://github.com/mathworks/gitignore/blob/main/Global/MATLAB.gitignore) for MATLAB.

 ### Automation using `buildtool`